kandelucky/TinyAudioManager/AudioManager/Assets/MainDemo/ReadMe.txt

-Warning!
+# TinyAudioManager
+Updated version

 For correctly working:

 You need to add in the project new tags - "music" and "fx".
-(Edit > Project Settings > Tags and Layers) Add all demo scenes to Build Settings window (File > Build Settings..)
+(Edit > Project Settings > Tags and Layers)

+Add all demo scenes to the Build Settings window (File > Build Settings..)

-// cenes folders (MainDemo > DemoScenes & >> AllOptions/MinimumOptions & ZombiSoft > TinyAudioManager > Demo)
+// Scenes folders (MainDemo > DemoScenes & >> AllOptions/MinimumOptions & ZombiSoft > TinyAudioManager > Demo)

-This project was create first off all for main mobile game.
-For correctly visualise you need to change game windows resolutions to any mobile portrait sizes. (for example 1280x720)
+This project was created first of all for the main mobile game.
+To correctly visualise you need to change game windows resolutions to any mobile portrait sizes. (for example 1280x720)

 Added: